English Department

 Upper School English

-English 9 - Introduction to Literary Genres Full-year course
+ENGLISH 9 Introduction to Literary Genres

 Required for students in grade 9.
 No prerequisite.

-English 10 World Literature - "Heroes and Villains" Full-Year Course
+ENGLISH 10 World Literature: “Heroes and Villains”

-American Literature “The Pursuit of Happiness” Full-year course.
+AMERICAN LITERATURE “The Pursuit of Happiness”

 Open to grades 11-12.
 Prerequisite: English 10.

-“We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.” -Thomas Jefferson.
 In this course, we will study various genres of American literature, including novels, drama, essays, and poetry, in order to more deeply understand the threads that exist between past, present, and future American identity and culture.
 In doing so, we’ll consider how writers and characters define “happiness,” what they’re willing to do or sacrifice in order to pursue this “happiness,” and how these experiences shape their identities as Americans.
-The syllabus will include works by Emerson, Alcott, Fitzgerald, Hurston, and Lahiri, among others.
+The syllabus will include works by Emerson, Fitzgerald, Hurston, Wasserstein, and Lahiri, among others.
 This class will focus on building a strong foundation in literary analysis.
 Through analytical and creative writing assignments, students will continue to develop their critical reading and thinking abilities, sharpen their editing skills at each stage of the writing process, and build their working knowledge of literary terms, grammar, and vocabulary.

-BRITISH LITERATURE “The Evolution of English Language and Literature” Full-year course
+BRITISH LITERATURE “The Evolution of English Language and Literature”

 How has English literature changed since its earliest published works?
 How has the English language changed?
 How does the exploration of these changes help us to understand English literature and language in a more profound way?
 In this course, we will trace the evolution of British Literature and the English language from early works, such as Beowulf, to contemporary fiction, such as Haddon’s The Curious Incident of the Dog in the Night-Time.
 We will also discuss the impact of each work on ourselves and on society and examine other works of fiction, nonfiction, and poetry from the perspective of both the writer and the reader.
 Through the close reading and critical analysis of selected texts, students will deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
 As they read, students will consider a work’s context, structure, style, and themes, as well as other, smaller-scale elements.
 This course continues the development of critical thinking, reading, and writing skills in addition to placing an ongoing emphasis on vocabulary acquisition.
 The syllabus will include Chaucer, Shakespeare, and Mary Shelley, among others.